auth0/kinesis-writable/README.md

   partitionKey:     "foo",
   buffer: {
     timeout: 1,                         // Messages will be send every second
-    lenght: 100,                        // or when 100 messages are in the queue
+    length: 100,                        // or when 100 messages are in the queue
     isPrioritaryMsg: function (msg) {   // or the message has a type > 40
       var entry = JSON.parse(msg);
       return entry.type > 40;